NVIDIA Developer Zone

 Q: Does CUDA support double precision arithmetic?

 Yes.
-GPUs with compute capability 1.3 and higher (those based on the GT200 architecture, such as the Tesla C1060 and those based on Fermi , and later) support double precision floating point in hardware.
+GPUs with compute capability 1.3 and higher support double precision floating point in hardware.

 Q: How do I get double precision floating point to work in my kernel?

-You need to add the switch "-arch sm_13" or "-arch sm_20" to your nvcc command line, otherwise doubles will be silently demoted to floats.
-See the "Mandelbrot" sample in the CUDA SDK for an example of how to switch between different kernels based on the compute capability of the GPU.
+You need to add the switch "-arch sm_13" (or a higher compute capability) to your nvcc command line, otherwise doubles will be silently demoted to floats.
+See the "Mandelbrot" sample included in the CUDA Installer for an example of how to switch between different kernels based on the compute capability of the GPU.

 Q: Can I read double precision floats from texture?